1992–93 Michigan Wolverines men's basketball team

 The 1992–93 Michigan Wolverines men's basketball team represented the University of Michigan in intercollegiate college basketball during the 1992–93 season.
 The team played its home games in the Crisler Arena in Ann Arbor, Michigan, and was a member of the Big Ten Conference.

 Under the direction of head coach Steve Fisher, the team finished second in the Big Ten Conference.
-Although the team compiled a 31–5 record during the season, the National Collegiate Athletic Association has adjusted the team's record to 0–4 due to the University of Michigan basketball scandal.
+Although the team compiled a 31–5 record during the season, the NCAA has adjusted the team's record to 0–4 due to Chris Webber being ruled ineligible as a result of the investigation in the University of Michigan basketball scandal.
 The team earned an invitation to the 1993 NCAA Division I men's basketball tournament where it was national runner up.
 The team was ranked for the entire eighteen weeks of Associated Press Top Twenty-Five Poll, starting the season ranked first, holding the number one position for three weeks and ending ranked third, and it ended the season ranked fourth in the final USA Today/CNN Poll.
 The team had an 8-5 record against ranked opponents, including the following victories: December 28, 1992, against #20 Nebraska 88-73 in the Rainbow Classic at the Blaisdell Center, December 29 against #5 North Carolina 79-78 in the Rainbow Classic, December 30 against #2 Kansas 86-74 in the Rainbow Classic, January 7, 1993, against #9 Purdue 80-70 at Mackey Arena, February 2 against #25 Michigan State 73-69 at the Breslin Student Events Center, February 7 against #19 Purdue 84-76 at Crisler Arena, March 2 against #15 Iowa 82-73 at Crisler Arena, April 2 against #2 Kentucky 81-78 (OT) at the Superdome in the 1993 NCAA Division I men's basketball tournament.